dgabrysch/k8s-bootstrap/README.md

 Please note: Running etcd inside a HA-k8s Cluster is fine (got to be timing stuff nicely though) - we are using the Centos ETCD package here, this may or may not be your choice.
 Maybe there will be another version of these playbooks with this feature too.

+Loadbalancer setup should be done by you yourself, there is a possibility to automate that too using the k8s cluster.
+If this is a needed feature - please let me know.

 The following versions are running with the playbooks:

 Etcd: